North Korea entry requirements for United States passport holders

 Food and waterborne diseasesHigh risk

-Contaminated food and water are common; drink only bottled or boiled water and eat thoroughly cooked food.
+Contaminated food and water are common; drink only bottled or boiled water.

 TuberculosisModerate risk

-TB is prevalent; avoid close contact with symptomatic individuals in crowded settings.
+TB is prevalent; avoid close contact with symptomatic individuals.

 Respiratory infectionsModerate risk

-Poor air quality and limited healthcare increase risk; wear masks in crowded areas.
+Poor air quality and limited healthcare increase risk of respiratory illnesses.

 Malaria risk: low

-Malaria risk is low in most areas, but prophylaxis may be considered for rural travel; consult a travel clinic.
+Malaria risk is low in most areas, but prophylaxis may be considered for rural travel.

 Based on CDC and WHO guidance.
 Consult a travel medicine clinic 4–6 weeks before departure for personalised advice.